5 min read

 The Gender Decoder

-Gender decoder for job ads screenshot
+Gender Decoder for job ads screenshot

 This year, consumers are demanding that companies make a commitment to hire with gender equality in mind.
 A good way to do so is by ensuring your job ads are free from gender bias.